Farina, South Australia: History

+The name Farina was adopted on 5 April 1979.

-The town hasn't been inhabited since 1967, with the closest residents now living at Farina station, visible to the west of the town.
+The town has not been inhabited since 1967, with the closest residents living at Farina station, visible to the west of the town.
 A bush camping area is maintained by the owners of Farina station.

-In 2008 Farina Restoration Group was formed, and in May 2009, 30 people attended a 14-day restoration program at Farina.

-Volunteer efforts have been made to restore the town, including the repair of the bakery and the addition of informational signs.
+In 2008, Farina Restoration Group was formed, and in May of that year, 30 people attended a 14-day restoration program at Farina.
+These efforts have included the repair of the bakery and the addition of informational signs.

+Each winter the town also hosts a Farina vs the Rest of the World cricket match at the Farina Cricket Ground, a tradition dating back to 1983.